 OpenVAS is a vulnerability scanner that was forked from the last free version of Nessus after that tool went proprietary in 2005.
 OpenVAS plugins are still written in the Nessus NASL language.
 The project seemed dead for a while, but development has restarted.

 Read 26 reviews.

 Latest release: version 7.0 on April 25, 2014 (9 months, 1 week ago).

 Core Impact isn't cheap (be prepared to spend at least $30,000), but it is widely considered to be the most powerful exploitation tool available.
 It sports a large, regularly updated database of professional exploits, and can do neat tricks like exploiting one machine and then establishing an encrypted tunnel through that machine to reach and exploit other boxes.
 Other good options include Metasploit and Canvas.

 Rapid7 Nexpose is a vulnerability scanner which aims to support the entire vulnerability management lifecycle, including discovery, detection, verification, risk classification, impact analysis, reporting and mitigation.
 It integrates with Rapid7's Metasploit for vulnerability exploitation.
 It is sold as standalone software, an appliance, virtual machine, or as a managed service or private cloud deployment.
 User interaction is through a web browser.
-There is a free "community edition" for scanning up to 32 IPs, as well as Express ($3,000 per user per year), Express Pro ($7,000 per user per year) and Enterprise (starts at $25,000 per user per year) editions.
+There is a free but limited community edition as well as commercial versions which start at $2,000 per user per year.

 Read 7 reviews.